-Alabama does not have any state regulations for private school teachers.
-This is up to the schools on what they will require.
+Alabama does not have any state regulations for private school teachers; it is up to the schools to decide what they require from their teachers.
 Since there can be such drastic difference from school to school, it's best if you consider gaining full teacher licensing to expand all job opportunities.

 Requirements for Teachers in Alabama

 |Average Salary for Teachers in Alabama (2017)*|| $25,930 (Preschool)